How the AP-GfK poll was conducted

 Interviews were conducted in both English and Spanish.

-As is done routinely in surveys, results were weighted, or adjusted, to ensure that responses accurately reflect the population's makeup by factors such as age, sex, education and race.
-In addition, the weighting took into account patterns of phone use — landline only, cellphone only and both types — by region.
+As is done routinely in surveys, results were weighted, or adjusted, to ensure that responses accurately reflect the population's makeup by factors such as age, sex, race, education and phone usage.

-No more than 1 time in 20 should chance variations in the sample cause the results to vary by more than plus or minus 3.9 percentage points from the answers that would be obtained if all adults in the U.S. were polled.
+No more than 1 time in 20 should chance variations in the sample cause the results to vary by more than plus or minus 3.4 percentage points from the answers that would be obtained if all adults in the U.S. were polled.
+The poll had a cooperation rate of 47 percent.

 There are other sources of potential error in polls, including the wording and order of questions.